SrijanBadhya/Debsoc/Running the PES Debsoc.md

 But to my surprise, I see signs of this in a few first years.
 I see them talking about the club in such a possessive way.
 I see Debsoc being such a natural part of their weekly routine.
 They talk about how they see themselves debating in the future.
 It's lovely.

-When something is a part of your identity, you don't feel like you're making an effort to change yourself, because you already have this as your natural state.
+When something is a part of your identity, you no longer feel like you're making an effort to change yourself, because this already is your natural state.

 Everything the soc does, is in hopes of leading juniors up to this stage.
 And it feels truly wonderful when it manifests, when you spot this beautiful unicorn.